romarpatindol/get_trello_cards/README.md

 # Allows you to generate or gather data from trello.
 **Step 1:**
-- Get the supercode python sdk and treat it as one of your library where you can import it.
+- Get the supercode python sdk and treat it as part of your library where you can import it.
 Click here: https://git.io/vxTjp

 **Step 2:**
 - Sample usage: